Standout Miller gets Alabama's support, stars in win over SC

 Miller was on the court about 80 minutes before tipoff, warming up with teammates before fans were allowed in the building.
 Once the doors opened, students filled several areas around the court and focused on Miller, who didn't react while continuing his pregame drills.

-It was a highly charged atmosphere and at least two fans weree led out of the arena by police as the South Carolina crowd cheered.
+It was a highly charged atmosphere and at least two fans were led out of the arena by police as the South Carolina crowd cheered.

-Earlier Wednesday, Miller’s attorney said his client never handled the gun owned by ex-Alabama player Darius Miles.
+Miller’s attorney, Jim Standridge, said his client never handled the gun owned by ex-Alabama player Darius Miles.
 Miles is accused of providing his gun to Michael Davis, who fired it and killed Harris, prosecutors say.

-“Brandon never touched the gun, was not involved in its exchange to Mr. Davis in any way, and never knew that illegal activity involving the gun would occur,” Miller’s lawyer, Jim Standridge, said in a statement.
+“Brandon never touched the gun, was not involved in its exchange to Mr. Davis in any way, and never knew that illegal activity involving the gun would occur,” Standridge said in a statement.

 Miller's alleged involvement in the death of Harris was detailed Tuesday at a preliminary hearing for Miles and Davis, both facing capital murder charges in Harris' death.
 An investigator, Brandon Culpepper, testified that Miles texted Miller to bring him his handgun.